Fermented foods for better health

 Fermenting foods at home

-MasterChef contestant Mandy Hall is known as the “queen of fermenting”, and has been sharing her love of fermenting and pickling foods through her partnership with the Fight Food Waste Cooperative Research Centre campaign.
+MasterChef contestant Mandy Hall is known as the “queen of fermenting”.
+She has been sharing her love of fermenting and pickling foods through her partnership with the Fight Food Waste Cooperative Research Centre campaign.
 But you don’t need to have MasterChef-level skills to ferment your own food at home.
 Quite the opposite, in fact.

 “It’s a very simple process,” Hall says.
 “A sauerkraut is a really easy way to start.
 It’s cabbage, it’s salt and it’s time.
 That’s it.
 And that’s a really beautiful way to get started.”